pschaus/LINFO1121/source/part1/ex1.rst

 """"""""""""""

 What do you think about these three different ways of iterating over the elements of a `java.util.LinkedList`?
 Are they equivalent?
-Use a time-complecity argument.
+Use a time-complexity argument.

 .. code-block:: java